-Enter the transverse strain and the axial strain into the calculator below to determine the Poisson’s ratio of material.
+Enter the transverse strain and the axial strain into the calculator below to determine the Poisson’s ratio of the material.

 Poisson’s Ratio Formula